robertcda/itunessearch/README.md

 APIManagerinterface is a set of interfaces(protocol) which the interpretor uses to get low level data, either Data/Dictionary.
 The Interpretor's function would be to convert that to model objects that the application would understand.

+### Image Fetching - Thumbnails.
+To ensure that we update the correct cell due to the multiple asynchronous requests.

 ### No Singleton
 It would have been quicker to simply use singletons to communicate to different parts.
 But in the bigger picture singletons just create problems.
 So avoided it consciously.